-Eligible students who are accepted for enrollment on a full-time basis or who are currently enrolled in good standing, may receive Educational Opportunity Grants until completion of the first bachelor's degree.
+Eligible students who are accepted for enrollment on at least a half-time basis or who are currently enrolled in good standing, may receive Educational Opportunity Grants until completion of the first bachelor's degree.

 The amount of financial assistance a student may receive depends upon his need, taking into account his financial resources, those of his parents, and the cost of attending the college of his choice.